-The project documentation is built and hosted on Read the Docs, and uses their official theme sphinx-rtd-theme.
+The project documentation is built and hosted on Read the Docs.

 You can also build the documentation locally using Nox, see The docs session.

 2.5 Packaging

 2.5.1 The pyproject.toml file

 The configuration file for the Python package is located in the root directory of the project, and named pyproject. toml.
 It uses the TOML configuration file format, and contains two sections-tables in TOML parlance-, specified in PEP 517 and 518: